 The School of Computing offers a program leading to the Master of Science in Engineering Technology with specialization in electronics/computer, engineering technology, and information technology.
 The degree can be obtained through research thesis, significant project, or coursework options.
-Advanced study in industrial use of computers includes computer-aided drafting (CAD), computer-aided manufacturing (CAM), computer-integrated manufacturing (CIM), robotics, and virtual reality.
-Electronics and computer systems courses focus upon the introduction and implementation of state-of-the-art technology.
+Areas of study include electrical, electronics and computer systems that focus on the theory and implementation of state-of-the-art technologies.
 Students are encouraged to develop degree plans that include technical electives in management, computer science, mathematics, environmental science, and related academic disciplines to prepare themselves for leadership roles in high technology industries.